nikantonelli/Groundhog/README.md

               DO NOT move cards to a lane that has a WIP limit as that doesn't make any sense here.
               If you try to, the program will put in a wipOverrideComment of "Archiving boards from GroundHog cycle" for you.
+              When running in 'cron' mode, this flag must be present on the run that is being done on the last day of the cycle.
+I.e. in a 14 day sprint cyle, this must be present on the command that runs on day 14 (and executes the group of changes marked as 13).
+If you run a crom job with this flag set on day 12, then it will be ignored at the end of the 14 day cycle.

 -x \<level\>